openforis/sepal-doc/docs/source/cli/gwb.rst

 You will now find the new directories :code:`input` and :code:`output` in your :code:`$HOME` account.

--   :code:`input`: This directory contains module-specific parameter files, some sample (geo)tif images and a readme file.
+-   :code:`input`: This directory contains module-specific parameter files, two sample geotif images and a readme file.
 -   :code:`output`: This directory is empty.

+All GWB modules require categorical raster input maps in data type unsigned byte (8bit), with discrete integer values within [0, 255] byte.
+The two sample images in the directory :code:`input` are:

+-   :code:`example.tif`: 0 byte - Missing, 1 byte - Background, 2 byte - Foreground
+-   :code:`clc3class.tif`: 1 byte - Agriculture, 2 byte - Natural, 3 byte - Developed

-**GWB** is designed to apply the module-specific settings of the respective parameter file to all tif images placed in the directory :code:`input`.
+**GWB** is designed to apply the module-specific settings of the respective parameter file to all tif-images placed in the directory :code:`input`.
 The module-specific results will be written into the directory :code:`output`.

 .. note::